-I have written quite a lot of poetry, though I feel a little bit shaky about entitling myself as a 'Poet' - something that I 'do'.
-Poetry comes 'through' me, rather than coming in as a conscious thought; neither does it come - to order - just because I want to write a poem.
-I have been quite reticent about publishing or proclaiming my poetry, so I prefer if people come across it - as you just have.
-It is like walking along a beach and finding a diamond: there is a beach like that in Namibia: though they now don't let you walk along it.
+I have written quite a lot of poetry, though I feel a little bit shaky about entitling myself as a 'Poet' - so, it is something that I 'do' sometimes.
+Poetry comes 'through' me, rather than coming in as a conscious thought; neither does it come to order - just because I want to write a poem.
+I have been quite reticent about publishing or proclaiming my poetry, so I prefer if people come across it - just as you just have.
+It is like walking along a beach and finding a diamond: there is a beach like that in Namibia: though now they don't let you walk along it.
 Over the years, some of these poems have been published in local newspapers; some have been entered in competitions (one even won a prize - a silver 'Quaire'); some of the poems are very personal; some are boringly romantic; some have been written as a reaction to public events.
-Anyway, there are some samples of my poetry available on this website: just click on the link.
+Anyway, there are some samples of my poetry available on this website: just click on the links.

 Various Lives: Over the years, I have connected with what might (pretentiously) be called various "past lives".
-My reflections on these are written as stanzas in an extended poem: more "as if" I had lived there and then, rather than as any 'evidence' that I did.
-I offer you these stanzas, these various lives, as a PDF file, here.
+My reflections on the possibilities of these are written as stanzas in an extended poem: more "as if" I had lived there and then ... rather than as any 'evidence' that I did.
+I offer you these stanzas, these various lives, as a PDF file of a booklet, here.

-As an addition, when visiting Athens, another poem came to me similarly: about the death of Socrates.
-However it doesn't really fit in with the meter of the others, so it stands alone as "Agora Agony".
-There are a couple of other poems of that type as well.
+As an addition to these, when visiting Athens, another poem came to me similarly: about the death of Socrates.
+However it doesn't really fit in with the meter of the others, so it stands alone as "Agora Agony", and there are a couple of other poems of that type as well.
 I had a fairly major re-incarnational experience when I visited the battlefield of Waterloo 20 years ago: the poem that came later is here.
-And I had another (sort of) 're-incarnational' experience when I visited Lhasa in Tibet, in 2008: - I 'knew' that I had been here before, but that poem hasn't come through yet.
+And I had another (sort of) 're-incarnational' experience when I visited Lhasa in Tibet, in 2008 - I 'knew' that I had been here before, but the poem for that particular lifetime hasn't come through yet.

 Marathon: In October 2004, I attended a Body-Psychotherapy conference in Marathonas (Marathon) near Athens, Greece.
 We were in a resort on the same beach where, almost 2,500 years previously, a Persian fleet had landed, seriously threatening the newly formed democracy of the city-state of Athens, about 26 miles away.